v2sCollections/City-of-Dreams/README.md

 - **⛔**Updating the collection is as easy as clicking the "Update" button.
 When prompted to "**Remove mods from old revision**" make sure to click the"**Remove All**" button.
 - ⛔**DO NOT update** any of the mods in this collection individually in Vortex when a mod gets updated we will update the collection.
 - Notes will be in the changelog.
+- After an update do the following.\
+  1\) Travel to V's first/main apartment in H10\
+  2\) Find and use the \[REBOOT NCI] interaction in the stash room\
+  3\) Leave the apartment and then walk back in

+This resets the mod Night City Interactions.

 ## [Launching Cyberpunk 2077](https://)